sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 ## Create a New Custom Property Linked to Content

 Aspose.Words provides the [addLinkToContent](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/customdocumentproperties/addlinktocontent/) method to create a new custom document property linked to content.
-This property returns the newly created property object or null if the **link_source** is invalid.
+This property returns the newly created property object or null if the **linkSource** is invalid.

 The following code example shows how to configure a link to a custom property:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-ConfiguringLinkToContent.py" >}}
+{{< gist "aspose-words-gists" "0593a8803015363f3026f648332e7026" "configuring-link-to-content.cs" >}}

 ## Get Document Variables